 Get the School Involved

 If you've tried to help your child on your own, but need a little more assistance, get the school involved in the problem.
-Start by:

 - If your child is being bullied on the school bus, explain this to the school and find out if they can monitor the bus in some way to catch the bully in the act.
 If so, the bully could be suspended from riding the bus altogether.